bauglir/graduation-presentation/README.md

 * Illustrate example

 ### Computer-Aided Algorithm Design
-* Term coined by Hoos
+* Term coined by Holger Hoos in 2010
 * What does it mean in a general sense?

 ### Audio Algorithm Design